atharva20038/therapease_cm/README.md

 1. Go to the folder fae/client

-2. Install all necessary dependencies\n
-   npm install .
+2. Install all necessary dependencies npm install .

-3. Run the front end in react\n npm start
+3. Run the front end in react
+   npm start

 ### Back End Dependencies ###

 1. Go to the folder fae/flask

-2. Install all necessary dependencies using\n
-   pip install -r requirements.txt
+2. Install all necessary dependencies using pip install -r requirements.txt

-4. Run the file\n
+4. Run the file
    python server.py

 ### Development Stage ###